favy-codez/Forggith-Power-BI-Analytics-Dashboard/README.md

 # Forggith-Power-BI-Analytics-Dashboard

-**Is an interactive Sales & Marketing Performance dashboard built in Power BI that help managers track revenue, targets, and product contributions in real time, enabling smarter business decisions and improve profitability.**
+**Is an interactive Sales & Marketing Performance dashboard built in Power BI to help managers track revenue, targets, and product contributions in real time, enabling smarter business decisions and improve profitability.**

 ---